Leaf & Brush Collection

-In the fall, the City of Loveland offers both a leaf pick-up program and a brush pick up program.
-You may notice that your leaves have not all fallen before the leaf pick-up date comes.
+In the fall, the city offers both a leaf pick-up program.
+You may notice that your leaves have not all fallen before your neighborhood's collection date comes.
 This is because our number of staff and trucks is limited, and there are many neighborhoods to reach before the first snowfall.
-We do our best to go back to neighborhoods one additional pass to pick up remaining leaves within the two weeks the City crew conducts brush pick-up.
+We do our best to go back to neighborhoods one additional pass to pick up remaining leaves within the two weeks the city crew conducts the fall brush pick-up.

-If leaf or brush piles do not comply with the below instructions and are left, or piles do not appear until after the initial scheduled collection date, residents may go to City Hall to receive a free voucher to drop-off a load of yard waste to Evans.
-The City of Loveland has an agreement with Evans Landscaping for a year-round residential yard waste drop-off program.
+Outside the regular brush pick-up schedule provided by the City of Loveland (or if leaf/brush piles do not comply with the below instructions), residents may visit City Hall to receive a free voucher to drop off a load of yard waste to Evans Landscaping at 9700 East Kemper Road.
+The city has an agreement with Evans Landscaping for a year-round residential yard waste drop-off program.